chef/chef-web-docs/chef_master/source/platforms.rst

 Supported Versions
 ==============================================

-The following tables list the versions of the OSS and commercial Chef products we currently support:
+The following tables list the versions of the open-source and commercial Chef products we currently support:

 **Open Source**